MaartenGr/BERTopic/docs/getting_started/online/online.md

 Online topic modeling (sometimes called "incremental topic modeling") is the ability to learn incrementally from a mini-batch of instances.
 Essentially, it is a way to update your topic model with data on which it was not trained on before.
 In Scikit-Learn, this technique is often modeled through a `.partial_fit` function, which is also used in BERTopic.

-In BERTopic, there are two main goals for using this technique.
+In BERTopic, there are three main goals for using this technique.

 * To reduce the memory necessary for training a topic model.
 * To continuously update the topic model as new data comes in.